 This helps DLP detection achieve a high degree of accuracy while reducing the number of false positives that can interrupt peoples’ work.

-When content matches a condition in a rule, you can apply actions to automatically protect the document or content.
+When content matches a condition in a rule, you can apply actions to automatically protect the content.

 With the actions now available, you can: